tytydraco/yessleep/out/In_this_park_there_is_a_nonzero_chance_you_might_walk_out_of_this_world.md

 Looking at it, I squinted at something.
 It was in the rear view mirror, hardly visible due to the white light.
 I could vaguely see the camera.
 What caught my attention were the fingers holding it.
 So many fingers.
 Long and curled around it like the legs of a spider.
 Some of them bent in the air and crowned the camera like the petals of a flower.

 Despite my obsession.
 My drive to all the creepy things going on in these woods, I couldn’t stomach keeping the picture with me for even a moment.
-I crumbled it and threw it as far as I could.
+I crumpled it and threw it as far as I could.
 Trash for somebody else to gather.

 Well, this wraps it up I think.
 The sun is rising right now here, that is my cue to get to bed.
 Oh, I did not mention it.
 My name's Alex.